jorik041/Emerald-AI-wiki/Emerald-AI-Editor.md

 Companion AI will follow around a target and help them fight.
 Companion AI will wander until their follow target is set.
 This is best done with a script and calling the public function SetTarget.

 ### Aggressive Behavior
-Aggressive AI will attack any target that comes within their trigger radius.
+Aggressive AI will attack any target of the opposing faction that comes within their trigger radius.
+Aggressive AI must have AI Attacks Player checked in order to attack players.

 ### Pet Behavior
 Pet AI will follow around a player target.
 They will not fight, engage in combat, or be targeted.
 They are simply for cosmetic purposes.